Tatars

-The largest group amongst the Tatars by far are the Volga Tatars, native to the Volga-Ural region (Tatarstan and Bashkortostan), who for this reason are often also known as "Tatars" in Russian.
-They compose 53% of the population in Tatarstan.
+By far the largest group amongst the Tatars are the Volga Tatars, native to the Volga-Ural region (Tatarstan and Bashkortostan) of European Russia, who for this reason are often also known as "Tatars" in Russian.
+They compose 53% of Tatarstan's population.
 Their language is known as the Tatar language.
 As of 2010, there were an estimated 5.3 million ethnic Tatars in Russia.

-While also speaking languages belonging to different Kipchak sub-groups, genetic studies have shown, that the three main groups of Tatars (Volga, Crimean, Siberian) do not have common ancestors and thus, their formation occurred independently of each other.
-Regarding the Crimean Tatars especially, it has been considered, whether they should even be called Tatars, citing these ethnogenetic differences.
-Therefore, they are also known simply as "Crimeans" (qırımlılar).
-A minority of Volga Tatars have tried to replace the term with "Bulgar" (or Bolgar), claiming heritage over Bulgars of Volga Bulgaria.
-This theory is counted as the second main theory for their formation, other being the Kipchak-theory.
+While also speaking languages belonging to different Kipchak sub-groups, genetic studies have shown that the three main groups of Tatars (Volga, Crimean, and Siberian) are apparently unrelated, and thus their formation occurred independently of one another, but it is possible that at least one of the Tatar groups had cultural influence mainly from the times of the Golden Horde.

 Many noble families in the Tsardom of Russia and Russian Empire had Tatar origins.